xian-network/xian-core/README.md

      Use `--seed-node` to specify the seed node's IP address you want to connect to. `--validator-privkey` is your validator wallet's private key.
 Ensure ports 26657 (REST API), 26656 (Node Communication), and 26660 (Prometheus Metrics) are open on your firewall.

+   - **Other arguments**
+      - `--prometheus` Enables export of prometheus metrics
+      - `--service-node` Enables service_node mode for features such as Stamp Calculation and more.
+      - `--enable-pruning` Prune blocks.
+Related to "blocks-to-keep" value
+      - `--blocks-to-keep` Number of blocks to keep.
+Related to "enable-pruning" value
+      - `--allow-cors` Allow CORS
+      - `--snapshot-url` URL of snapshot in tar.gz format
+      - `--seed-node-address` Seed node address e.g. <node_id>@91.108.112.184 .
+For cold booting a test network.

 8. **Run CometBFT and Xian:**

    Run CometBFT: